EddeCCC/k6-java-test/README.md

 URL: `localhost:3030`

-Default login: username > admin, password >admin
+Default login: username > admin, password > admin

-TBD
+You can view the test results in the dashboard: Load_Test_Results

 ---
 ## Implemented Features